 Each recurring September, the foodservice industry participates in a month-long National Food Safety Education Program that is intended to raise awareness about proper food safety practices.
 2011 marks the 17th year of this important tradition and we hope it will be the best year yet.

 Every year there is a theme that accompanies the “message” of the program, and this year, the theme is “Lessons Learned from the Health Inspection.”
 Every restaurant in the US knows the importance of maintaining a sanitary workspace in the back of the house.
 Annual Health Inspections are implemented to make sure restaurants are adhering to the rules of food safety.
-From the handling of food to properly sanitizing, storing, and cleaning, there are valuable resources for every person to read up on, whether you are associated with a restaurant kitchen or not.
+From the handling of food to properly sanitizing, storing, and cleaning, there are valuable resources for every person to read, whether you are associated with a restaurant kitchen or not.

+In fact, food safety is something that we can all learn from.
 All the same, fundamental rules apply when cooking at home.
 For instance, good personal hygiene applies to everyone working in the kitchen, whether you are making dinner for your family or for a full house of customers at a restaurant.
 In addition, making sure that workspaces and countertops are cleaned properly and regularly is another imperative and universal food safety tip that can keep cross contamination at bay.